NO-Alim/Weather-Application/README.md

 ### `NOTE`

-Before You Run The App You Should Be Provide GOOGLE API KEY.
+Before You Run The App You Should Be Provide GOOGLE MAP API KEY inside index.html.